AASanusi/music-playlist/README.md

 - #### Mentor
   - Thanks to my Mentor for providing me with ideas for project.
   - Thanks to my mentor for the continous feedback during our meetings.
-  - Thanks to my Mentor for providing me with new functionalitites to work with.

 - #### Tutor Support Team
   - Thanks to Sean for helping me to sort out the bug that stopped the inputs to be pushed to my worksheet.
-  - Thanks to John for helping retrieve my README.md file after I accidentally deleted it.
+  - Thanks to John for helping retrieve my README.md file after it accidentally got deleted.

 - #### Fellow classmates/aluminis on Slack
-  - Thanks to my fellow classmate Lauren-Nicole for helping bounce ideas around and to help me write the code.
+  - Thanks to my fellow classmate Lauren-Nicole for the moral support and helping to understand how to write the submit code.
   - Thanks to Mat for helping me understanding the basic structures to code on Python.
   - Thanks to Ger for teaching me how to write some of the code that wasn't working for me.
-  - Thanks to Frankie for the ample amount of resources to help aid me with my project.
+  - Thanks to Frankie for providing me with ample amount of resources to help me with my project.